Walter Rinder: Life

-In 1965 he first exhibited his photography in San Francisco, and in 1968 opened a photographic gallery in that city.
-In 1969 he published his first book of photographic postcards, and left San Francisco to live in the small town of Laytonville, California where he opened a small gallery located in his home.
+In 1965 he first exhibited his photography in San Francisco, and in 1968 opened a photographic gallery.
+In 1969, he published his first book of photographic postcards and left San Francisco to live in the small town of Laytonville, California, where he opened a small gallery located in his home.

 In 1970 relocated to Portland, Oregon, and published a book of poems Love is an Attitude.
 The same year he opened a gallery, This Speck of Earth in the city.
 In 1971 he published This Time Called Life: in 1973 it became a record album.
 Other books of poetry followed, including Spectrum of Love, The Humanness of You, Follow Your Heart, Only One Today, My Dearest Friend, Love Is My Reason.
 Will You Share With Me? and Where Will I Be Tomorrow?.
 Rinder's photographs appeared in the 1974 publication by James Vaughan titled Please Trust Me.
-In the late 1980's, Rinder returned to California to care for his aging mother, and eventually returned to Portland.
+In the late 1980s, Rinder returned to California to care for his aging mother, and eventually returned to Portland.
 In 1990 a selection of this works was published as The World I Used to Know.
 In 2001 Spectrum of Love Revisited was published.

 As his books were his source of income, the decline in interest in Rinder's poetry resulted in financial woes, and the turning to selling collectibles for income.
 In a post on his Facebook page he wrote: "I have dug into dumpsters, trash cans, river boat ramps, rest stops… challenged by all weather….one nickel at a time."
 Rinder now cares for a handicapped friend and states that his dream is to purchase a mobile home for them both.
 In September 2013 wrote: "It is he and I against the world….As of today, we are still searching for bottles and cans.
 Trust in your feelings as they are the voices of your soul."

 In 2020, Rinder was interviewed by an Australian podcaster, and spoke at length about his life as a poet.
 He confirmed that he had previously been working on books titled Thief of Hearts, The Hate Healer and Fishing for Stars, however these remain unpublished.